imrany/insight/README.md

     Why this approach is not compute intensive and cost effective since some processes like text-to-speech is handled on the client side rathen than on the server-side (our side)

+- Download audio files: Users would able to store and download audio files of their prompts/question and responses to later.

-- Intelligent: We've integrate insight.ai with **Gemini**, with this integration it can response fast and with nearly accuracy to the subject matter.
+- Intelligent: We've integrate insight with **Gemini**, with this integration it can response fast and with nearly accuracy to the subject matter.